syrilster/JavaScript-and-related-tech/React JS/README.md

                     ReactDOM.render(<App name="Syril"/>, document.querySelector('#demoApp'));
        ```
 ## Using state in React JS
-* Example to change the state using onClick event:
+* Example to change the state using onClick event: **this.changeName.bind(this)** as this in the context of onClick event refers to the event listener component and not the App class by react and hence the binding is required.
     ```
      class App extends React.Component {

-        constructor(props){
+        // A normal constructor to set the props in super and the initial state. constructor(props){
             super(props);
             this.state = {